Hiswe/hiswe.github.io/source/_posts/09-sequelize-subqueries-with-squel.md

 It should be quite simple:

 - query the basket with his items
-- process everything to have the right informations
+- process everything to have the right information

 {% include_code lang:js 09-sequelize-subqueries-with-squel/04-server-processing.js %}